-One of the components which compromise travertine is iron.
+One of the components which comprise travertine is iron.
 Iron is the element which causes travertine to form in many different earth colors such as different tones of brown, beige, tan, reddish, gold, ivory and other white shades.

 The natural shades of travertine ranges from soft ivory and pale creamy white to rich golden shades of walnut and brown, silvery grays, rustic reds and deep mocha coffee shades.
 Since travertine is a natural stone and the colors depend on local mineral and organic materials, the tiles are never a single solid color.
-Although some travertine varieties are more consistent in color.
-Colors in each tile will vary with bands or veins of contrasting color throughout the stone.
+Although some travertine varieties are more consistent in color, colors in each tile will vary with bands or veins of contrasting color throughout the stone.
 Each stone has unique style and character, although stones quarried from the same area will have enough overall similarity to create a beautiful floor or wall!

 Cleaning & Maintenance of Travertine Tile